pablo14/data-science-live-book/data_preparation/profiling.md

 ====

 ### What is this about?

 Quantity of zeros, NA, Inf, unique values; as well as the data type may lead to a good or bad model.
-Here an approach to cover the very first step in data modeling.
+Here's an approach to cover the very first step in data modeling.